digitronik/miqsel/README.md

 # Miq Selenium Server

 This is a simple script to make my life easy.
-As I want to run `selenium server` `locally` but don't want to use `wharf`.
+I want to run `selenium server` `locally` but don't want to use full `wharf`.
-I don't want to check docker `ip's` and `ports`;
+I want to check running container `ip's` and `ports` also point them in `env.ymal`.
-I want to overwrite to my `env.ymal`.
-I want to select my `browser` with a single command.
+I want to select `browser` with a single command.

-Simple command line application should spin selenium docker container and give me `vnc` access and solve my problems.
+Simple command line application to spin `selenium docker container` and provide `vnc` access.

 ## Prerequisite: